rbleattler/mdop-docs/mdop/appv-v5/how-to-add-or-upgrade-packages-by-using-the-management-console-beta-gb18030.md

 ---
-title: Add or upgrade packages by using the management console
+title: Add or upgrade packages by using the App-V 5.0 management console
-description: How to add or upgrade packages by using the management console.
+description: How to add or upgrade packages by using the App-V 5.0 management console.
 author: aczechowski
 ms.reviewer:
 manager: dansimp